Geophysical-Instrumentation-Group-UL/Geophysical-Open-Seismic-Hardware/README.md

 Addition of November 2022 :
 A basic GUI is now available.
 This first version allows the user to configure and control the system with 3 shuttles.
 It also have a display window to anayse the individual shots as well as the stacked trace.

+The article titled ``Geophysical Open Seismic Hardware: Design of a Vertical Seismic Profiling Instrument'' documents the performance and the first field validation of the prototype : https://openhardware.metajnl.com/articles/10.5334/joh.50

 ![image](https://raw.githubusercontent.com/Geophysical-Instrumentation-Group-UL/Geophysical-Open-Seismic-Hardware/main/media/workerboardV2.jpg)
 ![image](https://raw.githubusercontent.com/Geophysical-Instrumentation-Group-UL/Geophysical-Open-Seismic-Hardware/main/media/mainboardV2_assembly3D.png)
 ![GUI](https://user-images.githubusercontent.com/38730912/202782073-3bbe8852-5f38-4c2e-a02f-1e7fc5d664b5.jpg)